DerKobe/DerKobe.github.io/_posts/2016-01-07-one-way-to-structure-your-code.markdown

 # Processes

 I use services almost always to compute stuff with no side effects.
 Processes on the other hand are almost always more complex and involve more steps along the way.
 Their main purpose is the side effects and not the return value.
+If you're an Elixir (or any other functional language) developer than obviously processes must be implemented some other way.
+But for the sake of the example I stick to Ruby for this one.

 {% highlight ruby %}
 module MessageProcesses